WHERE DO YOU BUY A BUNNY?

 And last, but not least, you will have given an unwanted animal a loving home.

-Unless you have access to the Internet such organizations may not be easy to find in all areas.
+Unless you have such organizations may not be easy to find in all areas.

 The rabbits are, for the most part, adults that may have pretty well ingrained behaviors although rabbits are pretty adaptable to love and affection.